-Without this increasingly important position, businesses would struggle to make sense of vast amounts of data they are producing and gathering.
-Why are customers not coming back?
+Generally speaking, without this increasingly important position, businesses would struggle to make sense of the vast amounts of data they are producing and collecting.
+Why are customers not coming back, or their satisfaction scores lower?
 Why are deliveries taking longer?
-Why are our customer satisfaction scores lower?
-All questions that can only be answered by looking at the data by someone who knows how.
+How can the recommendation system work better?
+All these questions can only be answered by looking at the data by someone who knows how.

-This is why data scientists, and all roles dealing with big data, are the newest “it” job on the tech job market, not least in our own hub, Berlin.
-There is a keen interest in specialists that are able to manage and make sense of big data, and turn it into actionable business strategies.
-No matter the size of the company, or the industry, a good data scientist is gold.
+This is why Data Scientists, and all the roles dealing with data manipulation, are the newest “it” jobs in the tech job market around the world: there is a keen interest in specialists that are able to manage and make sense of data, and turn it into actionable business strategies.
+No matter the size of the company, or the industry, a good Data Scientist is gold.

-In terms of employment models, freelance data scientists are an option that we have seen an increased interest in amongst our partners, both on the employer and employee side.
+In the job landscape, freelance Data Scientists and Machine Learning Engineers in particular have seen an increased interest amongst our partners, both on the employer and freelancer side.
 Companies are looking for a fresh perspective, without the financial burden of hiring a traditional consulting company.
-On the other hand, data scientists are also interested in freelance opportunities, to explore different facets of data science, to challenge themselves in different industries and with a greater variety of problems.
+On the other hand, Data Scientists are also interested in freelance opportunities, to explore different facets of data science, to challenge themselves in different industries and with a greater variety of problems.